How Does an Election Effect the Stock Market?

-Greg Feese CRPC®, Registered Representative, Investment Advisor Representative.
-Advisory Services offered through PR Wealth Management Group, Inc/, a Registered Investment Advisor.
-PPR Wealth Management Group, Inc. a Registered Investment Adviser, doing business as Legacy Wealth Management Group of Las Vegas, LLC.
+Greg Feese CRPC®, Investment Advisor Representative.
+Advisory Services offered through PR Wealth Management Group, Inc., a Registered Investment Advisor.
+PR Wealth Management Group, Inc., a Registered Investment Adviser, doing business as Legacy Wealth Management Group of Las Vegas, LLC.
 PR Wealth Management Group, Inc. only transacts business in states where it is properly registered or notice filed, or excluded or exempted from registration requirements.
 This is not a solicitation for sale of securities in any jurisdiction..
-The registered representatives or investment advisory representatives referred to on this site may only transact business, effect transactions in securities, or render personalized investment advice for compensation, in compliance with state registration requirements, or an applicable exemption or exclusion.
+The investment advisory representatives referred to on this site may only transact business, effect transactions in securities, or render personalized investment advice for compensation, in compliance with state registration requirements, or an applicable exemption or exclusion.

 Notice and Disclaimer